cmilly21/React-Messenger-App/README.md

 ## To Do List

-+ Messages delete when a new user connects
++ Messages dashboard messages reset when a new user connects while you are logged in on message dashboard
++ Private chat functionality
+	+ Active User list side bar changes chat when you click user
+	+ Need to add socket.io to emit private messages

 colors: